 If you are not afraid of exposure and have experience hiking steep and difficult trails, this is without a doubt New Zealand's most challenging guided trek.
 Once the grassy flats of the Wilkin valley are left behind there are no more huts or crowds.
 You will not find a better way to experience the stunning alpine scenery of New Zealand, surrounded by unspoilt forests, alpine meadows, huge waterfalls, alpine lakes.
 Private campsites provide a “real New Zealand” backcountry hiking adventure.

 This route requires good fitness, balance, coordination and a good head for heights.
-Much of this route is off any prepared track so the terrain is uneven, there are numerous unbridged and unavioidable side streams and rivers to cross, steep rocky hillsides to scramble up and down and long days.
+Much of this route is off any prepared track so the terrain is uneven, there are numerous unbridged and unavoidable side streams and rivers to cross, steep rocky hillsides to scramble up and down, and long days.